digital-work-lab/open-source-project/docs/week_3_python_notebook_1.md

 ---

 With this notebook, you can familiarize yourself with Python syntax, create and run a Python package command, create and modify a dictionary data structure, and use an external library to read BibTeX records as dictionaries.
+Specifically, we will cover the following learning objectives:

+{: .objective }
+> - Learn how to write and use Python code
+> - Create and modify data items
+> - Learn how to use external libraries
+> - Learn how to use functions

 | Part       | Label                              | Time (min) |
 |------------|------------------------------------|------------|